ngspipes/main/docs/DSL.md

    }
   }
 ```
+**Example 2.3: A pipeline specification composed only by one tool, including only one command.**

-This tool configuration file name is "DockerConfig", _i.e._, it must exist in the tool repository "https://github.com/ngspipes/tools", within the tool information "https://github.com/ngspipes/tools/tree/master/Trimmomatic" (notice that this repository structure is directory based, as explained in https://github.com/ngspipes/tools/wiki), a configuration file named "DockerConfig", with JSON Format.
+The tool configuration file name  in Listing 2.4 is "DockerConfig", _i.e._, it must exist in the tool repository "https://github.com/ngspipes/tools", within the tool information "https://github.com/ngspipes/tools/tree/master/Trimmomatic" (notice that this repository structure is directory based, as explained in https://github.com/ngspipes/tools/wiki), a configuration file named "DockerConfig", with JSON Format.
 This file must define a JSON object with the property `builder` set as "DockerConfig".
 In this case, this JSON file is https://github.com/ngspipes/tools/blob/master/Trimmomatic/DockerConfig.json.
 With this information together with the repository information, the environment for executing the Trimmomatic command is specified.

 ### command

 As mentioned before, there may exist a set of commands within the tool that should be executed within a pipeline.
-For instance, consider this following example:
+Example 2.4 depicts an example with this feature.

 ```javascript
 Pipeline "Github" "https://github.com/ngspipes/Repository" {